ahdinosaur/bitcoin101/src/documents/slides/bitcoin/rewarding.html.md

 ---
-order: 6
+order: 7
 ---

-# rewarding
+# Rewarding

-whoever produces the next number in the contest is rewarded.
+Whoever produces the next number in the contest is rewarded.

 - numbers are produced at a consistent rate of 10 minutes per block
 - the reward starts at 50 bitcoins per block